ESMValGroup/ESMValTool/doc/sphinx/source/functionalities.rst

    observational datasets) is performed automatically before running the preprocessor;
--  if the variable definitions are already in the database then the user will just have to specify the variableto be derived in the :ref:`diagnostics
+-  if the variable definitions are already in the database then the user will just have to specify the variable to be derived in the :ref:`diagnostics
    <esmvalcore:Diagnostics>` section (as any other standard variable,
    just setting ``derive: true``).